 Online reputation management (“ORM”) is a relatively new field in public relations and marketing, but its importance cannot be overstated.
 In fact, many parties now make decisions based solely on information found online.
 For that reason, if negative information about your firm, company or practice is allowed to dominate search results or exist unchallenged, your business can suffer greatly.
-In response to this issue, ORM strategies have risen to meet the challenge of maintaining a positive image online.
+In response to this issue, strategies have risen to meet the challenge of maintaining a positive image online.
 Here we address some of the most frequently asked questions about ORM and how you can start building and protecting your online reputation:

 What is Online Reputation Management?

 ORM encompasses a wide variety of tactics aimed at establishing a favorable presence online.
 Responding to negative reviews found on lawyer review websites, requesting that inaccurate content be removed from websites and creating positive and accurate online content about your firm can all be considered ORM.

 Why Does Online Reputation Management Matter for Lawyers?

 Online searches can be conducted by many parties, such as clients, associates, partners, opposing counsel, staff, personal contacts and others.
 Online, negative references to you and your firm can scare off potential clients, sour business relationships, harm recruiting efforts and have a number of other negative effects on your practice.
 Moreover, negative information can live online long after the underlying issues have been resolved, and this information can become lodged at the top of search results.
 This can cause ongoing damage to your firm or company and your professional reputation.

 How Can a Lawyer Start Online Reputation Management?